aitoroses/floxide/docs/architecture/transform-node-implementation.md

 # Transform Node Implementation

-This document describes the implementation details of transform nodes in the Flowrs framework.
+This document describes the implementation details of transform nodes in the Floxide framework.

 ## Overview

-Transform nodes in Flowrs provide a functional approach to data transformation with explicit input and output types, proper error handling, and a three-phase lifecycle.
+Transform nodes in Floxide provide a functional approach to data transformation with explicit input and output types, proper error handling, and a three-phase lifecycle.

 ## Core Components